-The Mr. Local History Project is researching the thesis that another house known as Stirling Manor in Basking Ridge was built with similar architecture before the Proprietary House by England’s John Edward Pryor that William Alexander of Basking Ridge convinced to come to America.
-Let us know what you think after we present our case below.
+The Mr. Local History Project is researching the thesis that another house known as Stirling Manor in Basking Ridge was built with similar architecture before the Proprietary House by England’s John Edward Pryor.
+Let us know what you think after we present our case.

 The Lord Stirling Manor in Basking Ridge was completed in 1763.
 The Proprietary House was completed in 1764.
 And the Morris House was completed in 1765.
 They were all built by John Edward Pryor.
 History notes that on March 25, 1761, the Board of the East Jersey Proprietors proposed to construct a mansion for the Royal Governor.
 They hired the English architect and builder John Edward Pryor to design and build what they called the “Proprietary House in Amboy.”
 Some say this was Pryor’s first commission in America, and he would go on to design and oversee construction of a number of important buildings in colonial New Jersey and New York.
 Let’s dig in and see where the story goes.